26-Year-Old Defensive Tackle – Free Agent

 Will Sutton Contract Information:

-Signed a four-year rookie deal with the Bears in May of 2014.
+Signed a contract with the Vikings in May of 2017.

 To instantly reveal our fantasy analysis of every player – including Will Sutton – simply subscribe now.